comunica/Article-ISWC2018-Resource/content/architecture.md

 The mediator first calls the _tests_ the actors for the action, and then _runs_ the action using the _best_ actor.
 </figcaption>
 </figure>

-#### Chaining of Actors

-More complex actors can require the functionality of other types of actors.
-Instead of letting actors call each other immediately, actors must call mediators instead, as is shown in the interaction in [](#actor-mediator-bus).
-This makes actors loosely coupled, as they only require a task to be solved by an external actor, it does not matter _how_ the task was solved.
-The '_how_' is chosen by the mediator.
-The exact type of mediator can be passed to the actor during intialization, so that different mediators can be configured depending on a configuration.

-For example, a SPARQL query evaluation actor can require the functionality of actors that join streams of bindings.

-<span class="comment" data-author="RV">I didn't understand this section.</span>

 ### Dynamic Wiring